nxskok/pasias/docs/16-ordinal-nominal-response.md

 Say something about the effect of changing educational level on the predictions, and say something about the effect of favouring Lottery A vs.\ not.
-I don't much mind what: you can say that there is not much effect (of either variable), or you can say something like ``people with a graduate degree are slightly more likely to like their steak rare and less likely to like it well done'' (for education level) and ``people who preferred Lottery A are slightly less likely to like their steak rare and slightly more likely to like it well done'' (for effect of Lottery A).
+I don't much mind what: you can say that there is not much effect (of either variable), or you can say something like "people with a graduate degree are slightly more likely to like their steak rare and less likely to like it well done" (for education level) and
+"people who preferred Lottery A are slightly less likely to like their steak rare and slightly more likely to like it well done" (for effect of Lottery A).
 You can see these by comparing the first five rows to assess the effect of education (or the last five rows, if you prefer), and you can compare eg. rows 1 and 6 to assess the effect of